HOME—US Scouting—BSA History

-YMCA— To a great extent, the YMCA operated the BSA during its first year, particularly YMCA executive Edgar Robinson, who first suggested to Boyce that the YMCA was well positioned to provide structure and leadership to his fledgling Boy Scouts of America.
-Robinson set up the first BSA office next to his in Manhattan, and recruited YMCA official John Alexander to be the BSA's first 'managing secretary'.
+YMCA— To a great extent, the YMCA operated the BSA during its first year, particularly YMCA executive Edgar Robinson, who first suggested to Boyce that the YMCA was well positioned to provide structure and leadership to the fledgling Boy Scouts of America.
+Robinson set up the first BSA office next to his in Manhattan (New York City), and recruited YMCA official John Alexander to be the BSA's first 'managing secretary'.

 Early Actions.
 The new BSA quickly established a national office, developed a temporary handbook, sought out Baden-Powell's endorsement (which they got), and continued the effort begun by Boyce to get a Congressional Charter from the US Congress (which they got in 1916).
-They also began an active campaign to absorb all other Scout-type youth organizations into the BSA, often simply inviting rival leaders to be members of the new BSA National Council.
-Indeed, only one such organization held out past 1912—publisher William Randolph Hearst's militaristic 'US Boy Scout' (also called the 'American Boy Scout') organization (founded only three months after the BSA, in May, 1910, and later a member of the Order of World Scouts, a mostly British program in competition with Baden-Powell's program).
-Resorting to the federal courts, and aided by their Congressional Charter and testimony from Baden-Powell, the BSA obtained a favorable ruling against the "US Boy Scout" in 1919.
+They also began an active campaign to absorb all other Scout-type youth organizations into the BSA, often simply by inviting rival leaders to be members of the new BSA National Council.
+The final merger was the Rhode Island Boy Scouts (started in 1910, merged with BSA in 1917).
+The only holdout was the militaristic 'American Boy Scout' (called 'US Boy Scout' after 1913), founded in May, 1910 (just three months after the BSA) and sponsored by publisher William Randolph Hearst.
+Confusion with the names of the two organizations harmed both fund-raising and the reputation of the BSA; resorting to the federal courts, and aided by their Congressional Charter and testimony from Baden-Powell, the BSA obtained a favorable ruling against the "US Boy Scout" in 1919.

 Early Rivals to BSA—Some of the early, non-BSA Scouting-type programs in the US included: